evgdim/clean-code/presentation/index.md

 ## Minimize the scope of variables
 Global variables that are immutable/constants are OK.
 Avoid global variables that are written by one entity and read by many.
-AVOID global variables that mutated by multiple entities.
+AVOID global variables that mutated by multiple entities (e.g. `public static` variable that is not final ).

 Declare variables as close to the place that they are used as possible.